lightbend/ML-metadata-tutorial/README.md

 pip install -r MLflow/requirements.txt --upgrade
 ```

-## Overview of the Examples
+## Overview of the SBT Project

-We'll work with three examples:
+This tutorial is an `sbt` project that's used for two of the three examples:

-1. Model Serving with Cloudflow
+1. Model serving with cloudflow
-2. Model Training with MLflow
-3. Data/Model Governance with Apache Atlas
+3. A model registry with Apache Atlas

-The first and third examples use the `sbt` build to compile and run the examples.
-Here's a "crash course" on `sbt`, using an interactive session, where `$` is the shell prompt (`bash`, Windows CMD, or whatever) and `sbt:ML Learning tutorial>` is the interactive prompt for `sbt`:
+Both use the `sbt` build to compile and run the supplied application code.
+So, here is a "crash course" on interactive sessions with `sbt`.
+Here `$` is the shell prompt for `bash`, Windows CMD, or whatever (don't type it) and `sbt:ML Learning tutorial>` is the interactive prompt for `sbt`:

 ```
 $ sbt
-... stuff is output
+... initialization messages ...
 sbt:ML Learning tutorial> projects
 ...
 [info] 	   atlasclient
-[info] 	 * ml-metadata-tutorial-deanw-git
+[info] 	 * ml-metadata-tutorial
-[info] 	   tensorflowAkka
+[info] 	   tensorflowakka
-sbt:ML Learning tutorial> projects
+sbt:ML Learning tutorial>
 ```

-We are currently using the top-level project for the tutorial.
-The `atlasclient` is a program for interacting with an Apache Atlas server and `tensorflowAkka` uses [Cloudflow's Akka API](https://cloudflow.io) to demonstrate serving models in a microservice-like context, as we'll explain.
+The `*` indicates we are currently using the top-level project for the tutorial.
+The `atlasclient` is a program for interacting with an Apache Atlas server and `TensorFlowAkka` uses [Cloudflow's Akka API](https://cloudflow.io) to demonstrate serving models in a microservice-like context, as we explain in the presentation slides.

-To work with one of the project, for example `tensorflowAkka` (the first one we'll try), use the `project` command, as follows.
+To work with one of the projects, for example `tensorflowakka` (the first one we'll try), use the `project` command, as follows.
 Note that the prompt will change:

 ```
-sbt:ML Learning tutorial> project tensorflowAkka sbt:tensorflow-akka>
+sbt:ML Learning tutorial> project tensorflowakka sbt:TensorFlow-akka>
 ```

+When we tell you to use some variation of a `run` command, it will automatically download all required libraries and build the code first.
+You could do the compilation step separately, if you like: `compile`.
+Similarly, you can compile the code _and_ compile and run the tests using `test`.

+> **Pro Tip:** If you are editing code and you want `sbt` to continually compile it every time you save a file, put a `~` in front: `~compile` or `~test`.

 ## Model Serving with Cloudflow